From Student Loans to Financial Freedom: A Post-Graduation Roadmap

 Private Student Loans

-Provided by banks, credit unions, or other financial institutions, private student loans usually have higher interest rates and less generous repayment terms.
+Private student loans, provided by banks, credit unions, or other financial institutions, usually have higher interest rates and less generous repayment terms.
 They are often sought after federal loan options have been exhausted or by borrowers who don’t meet federal loan requirements.
-Private loans may offer variable or fixed interest rates, typically requiring a credit check or a cosigner.
+Private loans may offer variable or fixed interest rates and typically require a credit check or a cosigner.

 Impact of Student Loan Debt on Financial Planning and Life Choices